-Part 1: You must enroll in HWRS 595A Current Topics in Hydrology and Atmospheric Sciences (1-unit maximum per semester), the Weekly Invited Speaker Colloquium, for at least one semester during academic residency.
-Do not include these units on your Master's Plan of Study.
-When completing this form, classes you have completed may automatically fill the list, so you may have to delete these units from your plan.
+Part 1: You must enroll in HWRS 595A (1 unit), the Weekly Invited Speaker Colloquium, for one semester during academic residency.
+Do not include this unit on your Master's Plan of Study.
+When completing this form, classes you have completed may automatically fill the list, so you may have to delete this unit from your plan.

 Part 2: To develop competence in oral or poster presentation, you must present a poster or paper at an approved conference or take an approved HWRS special topic seminar course.
 Discuss this with the Director of Graduate Studies-Hydrology.
-To satisfy these requirements, submit a memo (email) to the Director of Graduate Studies-Hydrology with the name, date, and location of the conference you attended and the title and format (oral or poster) of your presentation.
-Also include a PDF of the conference program or a URL that links to an electronic copy of the program with your presentation (and possibly abstract) listed.
+To satisfy these requirements, submit a memo (email) to the Director of Graduate Studies-Hydrology with the name, date, and location of the conference and the title and format (oral or poster) of your presentation.